majidstd/gemini_powerpoints_generator/README.md

 **SECRET_KEY**: 🔐This is used for web application security such as session management.
 You can create your own secure, random string for this.

-**GEMINI_KEY**: 🤖This is required to access the GEMINI API.
+**GEMINI_API_KEY**: 🤖This is required to access the GEMINI API.
 Although there's a limitation with the free version, it's sufficient for trying out this web application on your local machine.
 You can obtain this key by creating an account on the https://gemini.google.com.

 **PEXELS_API_KEY**: 🏞️ This key is used for the free image search API provided by Pexels.
 It's very useful for adding creative images to your presentations.
 You can get this key by creating a free account on the https://www.pexels.com/api
 After registering, the API key is automatically generated for you.